The while

 }

-The block of code is executed repeatedly as long as the specified condition is true
+The code block is executed repeatedly as long as the specified condition is true

 .
 It is important to be careful with the condition to avoid infinite loops.